Aceearly1993/lecarde-1/README.md

 `FIXED` - Some typos in English language.
 (Felipefpl)
 `FIXED` - Text object size in one instance at Spanish language (D3D11).
 (Aceearly1993)
 `CHANGED` - Very slightly adjusted length of an initialization time to let player out of confusion.
 (Aceearly1993)
+`CHANGED` - Stair movement: Now you're less likely to fail when attempting to jump onto stairs than how it was in vanilla.
+(Aceearly1993)

  #### [0.5.8] - 2024/9/14 ####